Are You Happy Now?

 "Are You Happy Now?" is a song by American singer Michelle Branch, released as the lead single from her second studio album, Hotel Paper (2003), on May 19, 2003.
 The single contains a non-album single called "Wanting Out" and a live acoustic version of the song "Hotel Paper" as its B-sides.

-Written by Michelle Branch and John Shanks, "Are You Happy Now?" peaked at number 16 on the US Billboard Hot 100 and also reached the top 40 in New Zealand and the United Kingdom.
-It was also Branch's highest-charting solo single on the US Adult Top 40 chart, peaking at number three.
-The song was nominated for the Grammy Award for Best Female Rock Vocal Performance, losing out to Pink's "Trouble".
+Written by Michelle Branch and John Shanks, "Are You Happy Now?" peaked at number 16 on the US Billboard Hot 100 and is Branch's highest-charting solo single on the Billboard Adult Top 40 chart, peaking at number three.
+Worldwide, the song reached the top 20 in New Zealand and the top 40 in Australia and the United Kingdom.
+It was nominated for the Grammy Award for Best Female Rock Vocal Performance, losing out to Pink's "Trouble".